mturk/svcbatch/README.md

   **Notice**

-  This option is mutually exclusive with other log related command options.
-Do not use options `m`, `n` or `r` together with this option when installing service.
+  This option is mutually exclusive with log rotation related command options.
+Do not use option(s) `r` together with this option when installing service.
   Service will fail to start, and write an error message to the Windows Event log.